-Trump picks former Georgia Congressman Doug Collins to run Veterans Affairs
+Trump picks former Georgia congressman Doug Collins to run Veterans Affairs

 Credit: TNS

+“We’ll fight tirelessly to streamline and cut regulations in the VA, root out corruption, and ensure every veteran receives the benefits they’ve earned,” he said.

+Collins was with the president-elect Thursday night when he spoke during the America First Policy Institute’s gala at his Mar-a-Lago estate in Florida.

-The decision means Collins is unlikely to run for the U.S. Senate or governor in 2026, when both jobs will be on the ballot.
+Trump’s decision means Collins is unlikely to run for the U.S. Senate or governor in 2026, when both jobs will be on the ballot.
+Collins regularly sidestepped talk of his political future, saying his focus was making “45 into 47″ in a reference to Trump’s comeback bid.

+Collins wouldn’t be the first Georgian to lead the agency.
+Shortly after Jimmy Carter won the presidency in 1976, he put Democrat Max Cleland in charge of what was then known as the Veterans Administration.

 The fast-talking son of a Georgia state trooper, Collins spent 10 years as a Baptist preacher at a Gainesville church.
 In 2008, he did a tour in Iraq where he ministered to young soldiers coping with the horrors of war.

-He was serving in the Georgia Legislature at the time, and after an internal debate House Republican leaders let him vote by proxy for his old friend David Ralston to serve as the chamber’s speaker.
+When a new northeast Georgia congressional seat came open in 2012 after redistricting, Collins won a brutal GOP runoff before scoring a 52-point victory in the general election.
+It was one of the most Republican districts in the country, and he quickly carved out a conservative record.

+One of Collins’ first votes was against increasing flood insurance claims to Hurricane Sandy victims if they were not offset by spending cuts elsewhere.
+He was one of 33 Republicans to vote against raising the debt ceiling.

 Though Collins is a fierce conservative, he has built relationships across the aisle.
-He and Hakeem Jeffries, now the House Democratic leader, combined on a number of compromise measures, including an overhaul of criminal justice laws.
+He and Hakeem Jeffries, now the House Democratic leader, worked together on a number of compromise measures, including an overhaul of criminal justice laws.

+And he developed such a close relationship with Stacey Abrams when they served in the state Legislature together that the Democrat named a “lovable” if slightly annoying character in one of her romance novels after him.

-But in more recent years, he’s built a reputation as one of Trump’s most ardent loyalists.
-Collins became a household name among the president-elect’s supporters and a fixture on Fox News during the 2019 impeachment proceedings as he jousted with Democrats.
+But in more recent years, he’s better known as one of Trump’s most ardent loyalists.
+Collins became a household name among the president-elect’s supporters and a fixture on Fox News during the 2019 impeachment proceedings as he jousted with Democrats during Judiciary Committee hearings.

 But after Kemp bypassed the Gainesville Republican for financial executive Kelly Loeffler, Collins ran for the seat anyways, stoking a deep internal GOP rift.
 Over the next year, the special election became a de facto primary as the rivals competed for Trump’s blessing.